-I held a highly successful workshop in Brussels on May 29th.
+I held a highly successful workshop in Brussels in May.
 I invited the HR Directors of every company where I have coached women who had experienced sexism or sexual harassment in their companies.
 The gender split was 60:40 women to men.
 The response was zero to minimal.

 So what does this mean?